 Negative Pressure Wound Therapy (NPWT) is a widely used therapeutic wound treatment technique.
 The therapy entails creating a controlled partial-vacuum environment surrounding a wound, by using a sealed dressing connected to a vacuum pump.
 This partial vacuum removes fluid from the wound and increases blood flow, encouraging tissue growth and healing.

 A new approach in NPWT with Invia Motion

-For decades, patients who underwent thoracic drainage following chest surgery were bed-bound.
-The vacuum used in traditional thoracic drainage systems to remove air and fluid from the chest cavity was produced by a centralized wall vacuum installed in the hospital room.
+For decades, patients who were treated with thoracic drainage therapy were bed-bound.
+The vacuum used in analogue systems to remove air and fluid from the chest cavity was supplied by a centralised wall vacuum in their rooms.

 The new standard of care in chest drainage therapy